 - The invention must be a patentable subject matter.

 In order to be considered nonobvious, the invention needs to be sufficiently different or improved to be patentable.
 Nonobvious in the intellectual property world is defined as an invention that cannot be “obvious to a person having ordinary skill in the area related to the invention.”
-If another person in the same field is able to construct the invention because of its obvious nature, the invention in question is not patentable.
-Consulting a San Francisco, CA patent attorney can help you determine whether an invention meets the nonobvious requirement set forth by the USTPO.
+If another person in the same field is able to construct the invention because of its obvious nature, the invention in question may not be patentable.
+Consulting a San Francisco, CA patent attorney can help you determine whether an invention meets the nonobvious requirement set forth by US law.

-For and invention to fall under a patentable subject matter, it must meet the statutory law set by the USPTO for patents.
-The USPTO §35 U.S.C.
-101 statutory law defines patentable subject matter as “Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter or any new and useful improvement thereof may obtain a patent therefor, subject to the conditions and requirements of this title.”
+For and invention to be patent-eligible subject matter, it must meet the statutory requirements for patents. §35 U.S.C.
+101 defines patentable subject matter as any new and useful process, machine, manufacture, or composition of matter or any new and useful improvement thereof subject to the conditions and requirements of the statute.

 Patentable subject matter must satisfy two criteria.
 The first is that the subject matter must be a process, machine, manufacture, or composition of matter.
-The second criteria require that the subject matter cannot fall within an exception.
+The second criteria require that the subject matter cannot fall within a judicial exception, such as abstract subject matter.

 Patent law is complex.
 It is advised to seek the assistance of an experienced patent attorney in San Francisco, CA to further explain and guide you through the intricate world of intellectual property.